-Following a second residency in Anesthesiology at the Department of Anesthesiology at the Medical College of Wisconsin from 2004 to 2008, Dr. Riess remained at MCW and the Clement J. Zablocki VA Medical Center in Milwaukee, Wisconsin.
-In the summer of 2014, he joined the Division of Research and the Division of Multispecialty Adult Anesthesiology at Vanderbilt’s Department of Anesthesiology and the Tennessee Valley Healthcare System VA Medical Center in Nashville, Tennessee.
+Following a second residency in Anesthesiology at the Department of Anesthesiology at the Medical College of Wisconsin from 2004 to 2008, Dr. Riess remained at MCW and the affiliated Clement J. Zablocki VA Medical Center in Milwaukee, Wisconsin.
+In 2014, he joined the Division of Research and the Division of Multispecialty Adult Anesthesiology at Vanderbilt’s Department of Anesthesiology and the Tennessee Valley Healthcare System VA Medical Center in Nashville, Tennessee.

 Dr. Riess’ research focuses on intracellular mechanisms of cardioprotection, especially the role of mitochondrial function as a trigger and effector of cardioprotection.
 He has presented over 120 abstracts at national and international meetings and has authored more than 70 book chapters and papers in peer-review journals.